softwareguru/airflowsummit-website/content/sessions/2023/_index.md

 ---

-These are the sessions confirmed so far Airflow Summit 2023.
-We will be doing multiple rounds of confirmations and continually adding sessions to the program.
+### This is a small sample of the sessions that we will have at Airflow Summit 2023.
+Note that the Call for Papers is still open and we will continue adding new sessions as they are confirmed.